Location & Search Assist — 2016

 Possible notification types

 What we learned

-We started seeing this same functionality on clean Android installs.
-It was clear that we could not scale as quickly as Android could on their own platform, so we decided to move on to other things.
-The engineering team learned a tremendous amount around mobile location, using a combination of GPS + SSID data to very accurately determine where you are.
+While we started seeing this same functionality on clean Android installs, the team learned a tremendous amount around mobile location detection, using a combination of GPS + SSID data to very accurately determine where you are.